faizath/srt2vtt.js/README.md

 # srt2vtt.js
-Convert .srt (application/x-subrip) into .vtt (text/vtt) for HTML video
+Convert .srt (application/x-subrip) into .vtt (text/vtt) for HTML using Javascript

 # Installation
 Download the srt2vtt.js or Use these CDN